Haley Gorecki

-Haley Marie Gorecki (born on November 13, 1996) is an American basketball player for Casademont Zaragoza of La Liga Feminina.
+Haley Marie Gorecki (born November 13, 1996) is an American basketball player who last played for the Phoenix Mercury of the WNBA.
 She played college basketball for the Duke Blue Devils.
 Gorecki was selected to third team All-American by the U.S. Basketball Writers Association (USBWA) and All-America Honorable Mention by the Associated Press (AP) in 2020.
 Coming out of high school, she was Ms. Basketball of Illinois in 2015 as well as the state's Gatorade Player of the Year.

 College career

 Gorecki appeared in 14 games as a freshman before a right hip injury sidelined her for the rest of the 2015–16 season.
 She red-shirted in 2016–17 and returned in the 2017–18 season to average 42.3% in 3-point shooting before another injury sidelined her once again after 23 games.
 Gorecki graduated in 2019 but returned for the 2019–20 season as a graduate student.